Our programs

 Fides Patrum

 Fides Patrum (“The Faith of the Fathers”) is a seminar dedicated to exploring the theology of the Church Fathers through study and discussion of their key writings.
-To mark the 1700th anniversary of the very first ecumenical council (Nicaea I, A.D.
-325), the topic for Fall 2025 is "Nicaea and Its Legacy."
-The dates are: September 20, October 11, October 25, November 15, and December 6.
+This spring, Fides Patrum will continue its focus on "Nicaea and its Legacy" by exploring the rich theological poetics of St. Ephrem the Syrian.
+The dates are: January 31, February 21, March 14, April 11, and May 2.
 Fides Patrum meets at 10:30 AM at the UWM Newman Center, preceded by Mass (9:00 AM) and coffee hour.

 A Catholic priest teaching students